omereis/bumps/extra/bumps_flask/README.md

 To-Do
 -----

-[W]
-    Working on it

-[x]
-    DONE! (maybe)

-[ ]
-    GET TO WORK!

-- Todo
+- Todo List
-    - [W] Generalize the service to allow for other bumps commands
+    - [ ] Generalize the service to allow for other bumps commands
     - [ ] Generalize the service to allow for generic queues (priority: support for slurm)
-        - [W] Dockerize a slurm cluster for linking with bumps_flask
-    - [W] Implement client interface for connecting to remote work server
-        - [W] Implement the remaining REST interface
     - [x] Implement generic Slurm script generator from web service form values
         - [x] Allow for downloading of result files
         - [x] Generate unique job ids for organization and DB usage